-Learning how to prevent suicide in teens isn’t about reacting in crisis.
-It’s about recognizing signs of suicidal teens, creating safe environments and making sure young people know they’re not alone.
+And learning how to prevent suicide in teens isn’t just about reacting in a crisis.
+It’s about recognizing the signs of suicidal teens sooner, making environments feel safer, encouraging real open conversations, and using helpful suicide prevention activities that quietly remind young people they’re not alone, not at all.

 - The real reasons teen suicide prevention matters